-Lactarius gerardii var. subrufescenshas a dry, somewhat velvety, WRINKLED brownish cap.
-The white gills are fairly distant.
-The white latex does not change, but does stain gills and tissues vinaceous-pink over time.
-The white gills are well-spaced.
+Lactarius gerardii var. subrufescenshas a dry, somewhat velvety, WRINKLED brownish cap with a small central umbo and have a somewhat scalloped margin.
+The white gills are fairly distant, of varying lengths and are decurrent and brown near the stipe apex.
+The white latex is voluminous and does not change color, but does stain gills and tissues vinaceous-pink-brown over time.
 The stem is brown like the cap and plicate at the apex.
 It hollows with age.
-It is found in both deciduous and coniferous woods.
-Edible.
-Edibility is unknown.
+It is found in both deciduous and coniferous woods in summer and fall.
+Taste is mild to acrid.
 It is easily confused with Lactarius lignyotus.